johnjasa/nrel_work_portfolio/2020_08-09/README.md

 After running some performance benchmarks for representative optimization problems, we found that the DAKOTA optimizers performed at 2-3x the computational cost due to the additional overhead required for file IO, which suggests **DAKOTA is not useful for most of our use cases**.
 This DAKOTA driver is useful for more expensive analyses or uncertainty-based optimization.

+Completion of this DAKOTA driver, along with the NLopt driver, marks **a completed deliverable for the WEIS project**.

 ## Miscellaneous tasks completed